Senior Handbook

 Physics provides opportunities for students to engage with the classical and modern understandings of the universe.

+In Unit 1, students learn about the fundamental concepts of thermodynamics, electricity and nuclear processes.
 In Unit 2, students learn about the concepts and theories that predict and describe the linear motion of objects.
 Further, they will explore how scientists explain some phenomena using an understanding of waves.
+In Unit 3, students engage with the concept of gravitational and electromagnetic fields, and the relevant forces associated with them.
+Finally, in Unit 4, students study modern physics theories and models that, despite being counterintuitive, are fundamental to our understanding of many common observable phenomena.

 Students will learn valuable skills required for the scientific investigation of questions.
 In addition, they will become citizens who are better informed about the world around them, and who have the critical skills to evaluate and make evidence-based decisions about current scientific issues.